MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

 > [!NOTE]
 > This page is available only if you selected **Customized end user notifications** on the [Select end user notifications](#select-end-user-notifications) page.

-You have the following options for positive reinforcement notifications:
+You have the following options in the **Delivery preferences** section for positive reinforcement notifications:

-- Don't use positive reinforcement notifications: Select **Do not deliver** in the **Delivery preferences** section.

-  There's nothing else to configure on the page, so you're taken to the [Launch details](#configure-the-simulation-launch-details) page when you select **Next**.
+- Don't use positive reinforcement notifications: Select **Do not deliver** section.
+There's nothing else to configure on the page, so you go to the [Launch details](#configure-the-simulation-launch-details) page when you select **Next**.

-- Use an existing positive reinforcement notification: Select **Deliver after the user reports a phish and campaign ends** or **Deliver immediately after the user reports a phish** in the **Delivery preferences** section.
+- Use an existing positive reinforcement notification: Select one of the remaining values:
+  - **Deliver after the user reports a phish and campaign ends**
+  - **Deliver immediately after the user reports a phish**.

   The following notifications and their configured languages appear on the page: